yastn/yastn/README.md

-# YAST - Yet Another Symmetric Tensor
+# YASTN - Yet Another Symmetric Tensor Network
-by Marek M. Rams, Gabriela Wójtowicz, and Juraj Hasik
+by Marek M. Rams, Gabriela Wójtowicz, Aritra Sinha, and Juraj Hasik

 <br />

 ### Python library for differentiable linear algebra with block-sparse tensors, supporting abelian symmetries

-##### YAST tensors can be defined with both discrete and continuous abelian groups
+##### YASTN tensors can be defined with both discrete and continuous abelian groups

 - Z<sub>2</sub> for parity conservation
 - U(1) for particle number conservation
 - direct product of abelian groups such as Z<sub>3</sub>xU(1) or U(1)xU(1)xZ<sub>2</sub> and so on

-##### YAST can run with different backends
+##### YASTN can run with different backends

 - NumPy
 - [PyTorch](https://pytorch.org/)